ITakora/quran/README.md

 # Quran

 This is my First Application i make using Flutter :smile_cat:.
-This Application contains reading quran, dua, etc. Hope This Usefull :heart_eyes_cat:
+This Application contains reading quran, dua, etc, .
+Hope This App is Usefull :heart_eyes_cat:

 -## Demo Application